InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/05-kdtree/README.md

 KD-Trees are a special type of binary trees that are used to partition a k-dimensional space.
 They are used to solve the problem of finding the nearest neighbor of a point in a k-dimensional space.
 The name KD-Tree comes from the method of partitioning the space, the K stands for the number of dimensions in the space.

+KD-tree are costly to mantain and balance.
+So use it only if you have a lot of queries to do, and the space is not changing.
+If you have a lot of queries, but the space is changing a lot, you should use a different data structure, such as a quadtree or a hash table.

 ## Methodology

 - On the binary tree KD-Tree, each node represents a k-dimensional point;